-\Note: Rate has program hour requirements based on child age (see section H1.1)
+\Note: Rate has program hour requirements based on child age (see section I1.1)

 - 1. Grant funding will be calculated using the actual September count date enrolments for the current school year of Kindergarten children with moderate language delay. - 2.
 To be eligible for inclusion in the September count date count for a maximum of one year of funding, a child with a moderate language delay must be a minimum age of 4 years 8 months as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
 School jurisdictions must use the Special Education Coding Criteria to determine the child's eligibility for the SLS Kindergarten Grant and proper coding. - 4.
 School jurisdictions are responsible for determining the SLS Kindergarten (PUF) Moderate Language Delay grant eligibility.
-All required SLS Kindergarten (PUF) Moderate Language Delay Grant eligibility documentation for each child must be completed and maintained at the school authority-level and be made available to Alberta Education upon request. - 5.
-A child's eligibility for the SLS Kindergarten (PUF) Moderate Language Delay Grant will be based on all of the following: - a.
-Assessment by a qualified professional of a moderate language delay.
+All required SLS Kindergarten (PUF) Moderate Language Delay Grant eligibility documentation for each child must be completed and maintained at the school authority-level and be made available to Alberta Education upon request.

+- 5. A child's eligibility for the SLS Kindergarten (PUF) Moderate Language Delay Grant will be based on all of the following: - a.
+Assessment by a qualified professional of a moderate language delay. - b.
-- b.
 Must be coded as code 48 moderate language delay. - c.
 Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program. - 6.
-All eligible children must be registered as of the September count date.

-REVISED Note: due to the ongoing and evolving nature of the pandemic, for the 2022/23 school year, all eligible children must be registered as of December 1st, 2022.

-- 7. A school jurisdiction may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
+For the 2023/24 school year, all eligible children must be registered as of December 1, 2023. - 7.
+A school jurisdiction may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
 Children 2 years, 8 months to 3 years, 7 months minimum of 300 hours, - b.
 Children 3 years, 8 months to 4 years, 7 months minimum of 400 hours, - c.
 Children 4 years, 8 months and older minimum of 475 hours. - 8.
 The following conditions must be met; - a.
 An Alberta certificated teacher takes the lead role in the program planning process and takes responsibility for ensuring each child receives instruction, services and supports in order to meet the IPP goals. - b.
 A program that provides access to less than required minimum hours as defined under criteria 7 of teacher-directed instruction will not qualify for funding. - c.
-Programs providing access to less than 800 hours but more than half-time programming will be funded as a half-day. - For compliance and monitoring purposes, Alberta Education will conduct the SLS Kindergarten Severe Grant eligibility verifications to include file documentation eligibility, program hour requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 10.
+Programs providing access to less than 800 hours but more than half-time programming will be funded as a half-day. - 9.
+For compliance and monitoring purposes, Alberta Education will conduct the SLS Kindergarten Severe Grant eligibility verifications to include file documentation eligibility, program hour requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 10.
 Only one school authority will be allowed to register a SLS Kindergarten Severe Grant eligible child for the same time period. - 11.
-Separate programs cannot be combined to create a 300/400/475 hour program.
-E.g. two separate 200 hour programs cannot be combined, or attended in two different authorities to create an 400 hour program. - 12.
-A child funded for the SLS Kindergarten (PUF) Moderate Language Delay Grant shall not be included in the WMA enrolment calculation for refugee and English as a Second Language/Francisation funding.
+Separate programs cannot be combined to create a 300/400/475 hour program, e.g., two separate 200 hour programs cannot be combined, or attended in two different authorities to create an 400 hour program. - 12.
+A child funded for the SLS Kindergarten (PUF) Moderate Language Delay Grant shall not be included in the WMA enrolment calculation for refugee and English as an Additional Language/Francisation funding.